WordPress recipe schema guide

 • Recipe images

-Recipe schema can be implemented in several formats:
+Recipe schema can be implemented using three main recipe formats:

 What does recipe schema look like?